hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 As anyone who has ever tried to construct a proof knows, it's not a straightforward process.
-It requires various degrees of knowledge, strategy, imagination, inspiration and luck to come up with a good proof.
+It requires various degrees of knowledge, strategy, imagination, inspiration, and luck to come up with a good proof.
-Constructing a proof may take many turns and dead ends, but in the end it usually comes down to making some sound decisions along the way and looking in just the right direction at just the right time.
+Constructing a proof may take many turns and dead ends, but in the end, it usually comes down to making some sound decisions along the way and looking in just the right direction at just the right time.
 But that is not how proofs are presented in books.
 They work more like a map, which is great if